-- Serve as our Senior Vice President, General Counsel and Secretary for an initial term of three years with automatic one-year extensions until terminated by either party in accordance with the employment agreement; - Receive an annual base salary of at least \$360,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 100% of his base salary with a target of 50% of base salary.

-- depending on the Company's achievement of certain performance criteria, as determined by the Compensation Committee; and - Receive an annual equity award of restricted stock equal to not less than 100% of his base salary.
+- Serve as our Executive Vice President, General Counsel and Secretary for an initial term of one year with automatic one-year extensions until terminated by either party in accordance with the 2018 Foster Agreement: - Receive an annual base salary of at least \$390,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 140% of his base salary with a target of 70% of base salary, depending on the Company's achievement of certain performance criteria, as determined by the Compensation Committee;

 Following his termination of employment, Mr. Foster will be subject to non-compete and non-solicitation restrictions for a period of 24 months.
-For information regarding the provisions of Mr. Foster's employment agreement related to change of control and severance payments, please see "Potential Payments Upon Termination or Change in Control" below.
+For information regarding the provisions of the 2018 Foster Agreement related to change of control and severance payments, please see "Potential Payments Upon Termination or Change in Control" below.